 Our next acquisition was a battery-powered Alligator, the B+D LLP120.
 It uses a small 20-volt, 1.5 Ah Li-ion pack which provides surprisingly-long runtime.
 But best of all, it can be carried in a backpack for trail maintenance while riding a trials bike.
 This was far superior to the bow saw I had been using for such tasks.

 Most chainsaws have an incontinence problem — some bar oil leaks out regardless of orientation when it's stored.
 So, depending on your point of view, the lack of an oil reservoir may be a plus or minus.
-You are supposed to drip oil into a fill-hole every 10 minutes or so.
+You are supposed to drip oil into a small hole every 10 minutes or so.
 This is not convenient while working out on the trail, so I do it every battery swap.
-I suppose 10 minutes of actual cutting time is about as long a battery lasts, but it really depends on the age of the tree.
+I suppose 10 minutes of actual cutting time is about as long as a battery lasts, but it really depends on the age of the tree.
 Green wood cuts easily, as does rotten wood, but anything in-between takes a lot more time to cut.

 Honestly, I expect the low-tech brushed motor is going to have better long-term reliability than the newer brushless models simply because there are fewer electronic parts to fail.